pheonix99/WotRResourceUnification/Readme.md

 It's a tool to merge different (game engine) instances of the same (tabletop rules) pool from different classes and make them behave correctly.

 ## Changelog

+1.3.0
+Fix for critical error that was breaking Thiefling as well as being the real source of the log spam

 1.2.4
 Another bout of antispam.